Get Involved

 If you require any adjustments throughout the application or recruitment process please contact recruitment@westjustice.org.au

-WEstjustice is a leading community legal centre providing free services to vulnerable and disadvantaged people.
-From our offices in Footscray, Werribee and Sunshine and through outreach services, we provide advice on a broad range of issues including employment, discrimination, consumer disputes, tenancy, credit and debt, family disputes, family violence, criminal law and more.
+Westjustice is a leading community legal centre providing free services to vulnerable and disadvantaged people.
+From our offices in Werribee and Sunshine and through outreach services, we provide advice on a broad range of issues including employment, discrimination, consumer disputes, tenancy, credit and debt, family disputes, family violence, criminal law and more.
 We operate a multidisciplinary service, providing holistic legal, financial counselling and social worker support to people in Melbourne’s west which provides a comprehensive wrap-around service for those who need support within our community.

 Benefits and Culture